Back to BlogLeadership & Identity

 And it builds resilience — not the performative kind, but the deep, structural kind that comes from having been tested and having held.

-Adler believed that the striving to overcome feelings of inferiority — when directed toward contribution rather than compensation — was the engine of human growth and achievement.
+Adler believed that the striving to overcome feelings of inferiority — when directed toward contribution rather than compensation — was the engine of human growth and achievement [2].
 He called this healthy striving social interest, or Gemeinschaftsgefühl: the drive to contribute to the community, to use one's unique gifts in service of something larger than oneself.

 That is not a burden.
 That is a superpower.

-This post draws on research from Smith, A., et al. (2025), Cedeno, R., & Torrico, T. J. (2024), Rupert, J., et al. (2009), and Armour, V. (n.d.).
+This post draws on research from Smith, A., et al. (2025), Cedeno, R., & Torrico, T. J. (2024), Rupert, J., et al. (2009), Armour, V. (n.d.), and Stephens, E. (2024).
 The OWNIT™ Framework is a proprietary coaching methodology developed by Renea Jones-Hudson, Founder and CEO of Beyond the Uniform Consulting Group.

 Research Foundation